 With so much emphasis on freeing sexual expression in today’s society, it’s important to always practice safe sex.
-Don’t forget that infections are commonly passed in-between sexual partners, so there's nothing wrong with the prioritization of safeguarding your sex-related health when you're with a new (or numerous) partners.
+Don’t forget that infections are commonly passed in between sexual partners, so there's nothing wrong with the prioritization of safeguarding your sex-related health when you're with new (or numerous) partners.

-Don’t underestimate proper condom use and verifying that your partner follows proper hygiene.
+Don’t underestimate proper condom use and verify that your partner follows proper hygiene.

 A helpful safe sex practice is peeing after intercourse.
 This simple practice helps eliminate germs in the urethra and bladder.
 You can also wash around the vaginal canal after sex to prevent undesirable germs.
 But bear in mind, these actions won't protect against sexually transmitted infections.
 Proper condom use and verifying that your partner follows proper hygiene are always critical.
 The use of a prophylactic or diaphragm can also be helpful.

 From antiperspirants and wipes to sprays and soaps, the market pesters us with a selection of products created specifically for female hygiene.
 Products that claim to clean or treat the genital area comprise a $3 billion market in the USA.